turingschool/curriculum/source/projects/idea_box.markdown

 </html>
 ```

-Again we're creating a form which uses the POST method, and giving Sinatra the
+Again we're creating a form which uses the `POST` method, and giving Sinatra the
 extra information in `_method=PUT` to say that even though this is coming in
-with the POST verb, we actually intend it to be a PUT.
+with the `POST` verb, we actually want it to be a `PUT`.

-Then we add the title and description for the current idea into the form so
+Then the form has `input` tags for the title and description.
+The `value` attribute uses the current values for the idea rather than having blank boxes.

-that it can be edited.
+#### Setting Up the `id`

-The next error we get is:
+Refresh and the next error is:

 ```plain
 NameError: undefined local variable or method `id'
 ```

-This is in the `edit.erb` file on line 8.

-It's complaining that it doesn't know about a local variable named `id`.
-That's because we haven't given the view any local variables.

-Jump back into the `app.rb` file and change the `get '/:id/edit'` method:
+The `edit.erb` references `id` on line 8, but that local variable doesn't exist.
+Jump back into the `app.rb` file and change the `get '/:id/edit'` method to specify a local variable named `id`:

 ```ruby
 get '/:id/edit' do |id|
   erb :edit, locals: {id: id}
 end
 ```

+What's up with `id: id`?
+In the `get` call of the action you'll see `:id` in the route pattern.
+Sinatra will automatically take the value in that spot of the URL and make it available to us in a local variable with the name we specified in the pattern.
+We could have use `:idea_id` in the pattern, for instance, then that would have been the name of the variable.

+So the `locals: {id: id}` is saying "create a local variable for the ERB template with the name `id` which is a reference to the value in the `id` variable in this action's scope."

+#### What is `idea`?

 Reload the page again, and you should get a new error: